MaddestScience/LetsEncrypt-PowerShell/README.md

 ## Related

-For documentation and getting started, go to the [wiki](https://github.com/ebekker/ACMESharp/wiki) which includes the [FAQ](https://github.com/ebekker/ACMESharp/wiki/FAQ).
+For documentation and getting started, go to the [ACMESharp wiki](https://github.com/ebekker/ACMESharp/wiki) which includes the [ACMESharp FAQ](https://github.com/ebekker/ACMESharp/wiki/FAQ).

 Check out these other related projects: